subscribe to our Newsletter

 The majority of the cabinets offered at Lily Ann Cabinets feature face frames and doors made of one of the following wood types: Maple, Birch, Oak, and Walnut.
 Other typical types of wood used for cabinets include Cherry, Alder, Hickory, Pecan, and many others.

-Maple Cabinets: Kitchen cabinets made from Maple are a popular choice.
+Kitchen cabinets made from Maple are a popular choice.
 Maple is a relatively versatile type of wood, allowing it to fit in amongst many different styles of home decor.
-It is available in a variety of colors, the most popular being a light creamy tone.
+It is available in a variety of colors, the most popular being a light wood with a creamy tone.
 Known for its smooth texture, Maple is one of the hardest wood species.
 It can be stained, but it is usually left with a natural finish for a light and fresh look.

-Birch Cabinets: Birch cabinets are usually a very light to creamy colored yellow, but darker varieties are available.
+Birch cabinets are usually a very light to creamy colored yellow, but darker varieties are available.
 Birch cabinets will feel smooth to the touch and have a strong and unique grain pattern.
 When stained, Birch wood looks very similar to walnut, mahogany or cherry.
-It is an inexpensive choice for remodelers looking to save on cabinets without sacrificing a fresh, upscale look.

 Wood Cabinet Construction

 Unfortunately, not all wood cabinets are created equal.
-To ensure your new cabinets are the highest quality possible, check that they include the following features:
+To ensure your new wood kitchen cabinets are the highest quality possible, check that they include the following features:

 ✔ Solid wood box construction